Is it Possible to Monetize Your Podcast?

 There’s also the option of sponsoring your own business or product that you are trying to sell.
 If you can get the word out for your business, then it might be worth the interruption during your show, especially if it’s related to whatever your show is about, again, then you know the audience would be right for the product or business.

 Making money from your podcast shouldn’t be the goal when starting your podcast.
-If you are looking to make a profit, it’s going to take a lot longer than you think, and it might not ever happen.
+If you are looking to make a profit, it will take a lot longer than you think, and it might never happen.
 I’m not saying this to discourage anyone, I’m saying this because it’s the truth.

 First, you should be passionate about the topics you are discussing, and be able to do it week after week without getting paid from it.